Emanuele Terranova: Career

 Terranova started his career playing with a number of local amateur teams, including Eccellenza side Campobello, then joining the Palermo youth system in 2005 and playing with the Primavera under-20 squad with the rosanero.

 He successively spent the entire 2007–08 season on loan to Vicenza of Serie B, being also often featured as a regular.
 He played the 2008–09 season again out on loan, this time to Livorno, being part of the Tuscans' successful campaign that led them back to Serie A after only one season.
 Livorno decided not to make an offer for a permanent deal, so Terranova returned to Palermo, and joined Walter Zenga's first team squad.

 On 19 August 2009, Terranova was loaned out to Serie B outfit Lecce, with an option for the giallorossi from Apulia to buy half of the player's transfer rights at the end of the season, which the club did not use.
 In July 2010, Terranova went out on loan again, this time to Frosinone.

 On 1 July 2011, Serie B club Sassuolo announced that they had completed the permanent signing of Terranova from Palermo.

 On 17 August 2018, Terranova signed with Cremonese.
 On 30 August 2021, he was loaned to Bari, with an obligation to buy in case of Bari's promotion to Serie B.

 On 31 January 2023, Terranova moved to Reggina on a year-and-a-half-long contract.

+On 8 September 2023, Terranova signed a one-season contract with Benevento.

+On 30 July 2024, Terranova joined Lumezzane for one season.